alethiophile/ffserve/README.rst

+UPDATE: The ffserve code has now been merged back into ffmirror.
+This repository is now obsolete.

 This is a Flask web app that interacts with ffmirror to allow you to view a local fanfiction mirror over the Web.
 It fulfills the same purpose as the now-obsolete server.py in ffmirror.